johnnycyberseed/ibm-zk/pages/IMS DB.md

 - Features
 	- backup/recovery of database
 - The Data Model of a database
+	- Each layer of the hierarchy is referred to as a "
 	- Root Segment
 	- Each segment can have multiple Child Segments
 	- Each relationship between a parent and child are known as "segment occurances"